-The Design and Technologies sub-strands of Technologies and society, Technologies contexts and Creating designed solutions; are interrelated, and the learning of one often supports and extends learning of the others.
-Similarly the Digital Technologies sub-strands of Digital Systems, Representation of data and Creating digital solutions are inter-related, and the learning of one often supports and extends learning of the others.
+The Design and Technologies sub-strands of Technologies and Society, Technologies Contexts and Creating Designed Solutions; are inter-related, and the learning of one often supports and extends learning of the others.
+Similarly the Digital Technologies sub-strands of Digital Systems, Data and Information and Creating Digital Solutions are inter-related, and the learning of one often supports and extends learning of the others.
 In addition, Digital Technologies strands can be inter-related with Design and Technologies strands.
 The personalised learning program will acknowledge the incorporation of the strands in both an integrated and interdependent way.